 Sushi no Musashi is known as the pioneer of the conveyor belt sushi restaurants.
 The prices are reasonable and start from 146 yen.
 Apart from seafood, it also offers Sakura Niku (raw horse meat) sushi.
 This is the most famous sushi restaurant in Kawaracho area.

 The charcoal grilled style dishes are what makes Robata Sushi Hotaru stand out.
 It’s old-fashioned Japanese interior and atmosphere surely make one feel nostalgic.
-The high-quality groceries are delivered from all over Japan: fish from Toyama prefecture, potatoes from Hokkaido and sweet onions from Awaji island.
+The high-quality groceries are delivered from all over Japan: fish from Toyama, Nagasaki, Hokkaido, Ishikawa Prefectures, potatoes from Hokkaido, and sweet onions from Awaji island.

 — ましまぺ (@mashimape) 2016年7月17日